christianThardy/christianThardy.github.io/setup.md

 <br/>

-This helps take into account the ordering of words, which plays a big part in helping computers to understand language.
+This helps take into account the ordering of words, which plays a big part in helping computers to understand the syntax and semantics of human language.

 So if we train a state-based system on a piece of text like this...